nerdschoolbergen/introduction-to-javascript/exercise-3/README.md

-# Task 1: The basics of JavaScript
+# Exercise 3: The basics of JavaScript

 First, we must create the structure we need to write some javascript.
 We never write javascript directly in html files, we make `.js` files which we reference in html.